A Tesla Supercharger charges your Tesla EV really quickly

 There are currently over 20,000 Tesla Superchargers around the world, located at 2,000+ charging stations.

 This means practically whichever country you’re driving in, you can charge your car when out and about.

 What is a Tesla Supercharger?

 It’s a rapid charging point for all Tesla electric car models.

 A Tesla Supercharger can charge your car very quickly.
-This is because it has a high charging rate of 120 kW.
+This is because it has a high charging rate of at least 120 kW.

 Most rapid chargers in the UK are around the 50 kW mark, so the Tesla Supercharger is more than twice as fast.

 In fact, the current Version 2, or V2, superchargers can now charge your Tesla at an even higher rate of 150 kW.
 This higher rate is being made available to Teslas via over-the-air software upgrades.

-Tesla is also starting to roll out even faster V3 superchargers that are rated at 250 kW.
+Tesla is also starting to roll out even faster V3 superchargers that are rated at up to 250 kW.
 This is to keep up with the competition that is already installing – or planning to install soon – ultra fast chargers.
 For example, Ionity has already installed about 100 of its 350 kW charging stations, with another 300 planned for Europe by 2020.

 The Supercharger uses a modified Type 2 connector, although the latest Tesla charging stations have both a Type 2 connector and a CCS connector.
 This is because the Model 3 – and probably all future Tesla models in the UK like the Model Y – will come with a CCS charging socket as standard.